kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-11-23-18-36-the-future-of-ai-coding-orchestration-with-github.md

 1.  **Issue Creation:** A developer opens an issue.
 2.  **AI Invocation:** The developer comments with `@codeex-fix`.
-3.  **Workflow-Driven Branching:** Unlike Cloud Code, the GitHub Actions workflow itself explicitly creates the feature branch.
+3.  **Workflow-Driven Branching:** Unlike Claude Code, the GitHub Actions workflow itself explicitly creates the feature branch.
 4.  **AI Coding:** Codeex is invoked to perform the code changes.
 Its interaction is limited to modifying code based on the provided instructions.
 5.  **Workflow-Driven PR Creation:** Once Codeex is done, the GitHub Actions workflow takes back control.
 It generates a summary of Codeex's changes, creates a pull request, and adds a comment to the issue linking to the pull request.